Relationships Are Everything – How Social Interaction Impacts Our Health

 During the same interview quoted at the start of this blog, Billie Jean King discusses her top 10 action steps for healthy and successful aging to help combat the risk of poor health and isolation.

-In fact, a recent study conducted by The Irish Longitudinal Study on Aging (TILDA) concluded that aging adults who were tagged as “most isolated” or “moderately isolated” made up the largest percentage of people who reported poor health.
+In fact, a study conducted by The Irish Longitudinal Study on Aging (TILDA) concluded that aging adults who were tagged as “most isolated” or “moderately isolated” made up the largest percentage of people who reported poor health.

 Beyond the Statistics